ewusiessel/code-institute-first-project/README.md

 * The UX is very clean and information is easily accessible .
 * Get a closer look at the works of the photographer
 *  This website:
-** Leads the client through understanding the style and working philosphy behind the works of the photographer.
+** Leads the client through understanding the style and working philosophy behind the works of the photographer.
 ** Delivers to the client the information they need in their respective pages.
 ** Is easy to navigate.
 ** Guiding them to the goal of making contact with the photographer.